-The Board has reviewed the contribution of Marian Glen in light of her proposed re-appointment at the AGM in July 2021 and has concluded that she has continued to chair the Remuneration Committee expertly through the year and continues to provide significant legal insight to the Board and knowledge of the investment trust sector.
+The Board has reviewed the contribution of Marian Glen and has concluded that she has continued to chair the Remuneration Committee expertly and continues to provide significant legal insight to the Board and knowledge of the investment trust sector.
+As explained in the Chairman's Statement, Marian Glen will retire at the Annual General Meeting and will not seek re-appointment.

-Jane Pearce

-Status: Independent non-executive
+Jane Pearce Independent non-executive Director

-Director

-Jane Pearce is a Co-opted External Member of the Audit and Risk Committee of the University of St Andrews.
-She had an executive career as an Equity Analyst at leading investment banks and latterly was an Equity Strategist at Lehman Brothers and Nomura International.
+Jane Pearce had an executive career as an Equity Analyst at leading investment banks and latterly was an Equity Strategist at Lehman Brothers and Nomura International.
+She is a Co-opted External Member of the Audit and Risk Committee of the University of St Andrews and is also a non-executive director of Polar Capital Technology Trust PLC.
 She is a Chartered Accountant and was a Member of the Governing Council of the Institute of Chartered Accountants of Scotland from 1999-2000.

-1 year, appointed a Director on 1 January 2020
+2 years, appointed a Director on 1 January 2020